Cuban Coffee: A Brief History In A Cup

 There are a few key differences to a proper cup of Cuban coffee.
 While the production of both Robusta and Arabica beans were once grown on the island, today’s Cuban coffee is mostly made with Arabica.

-The use of Robusta bean is typically used for instant coffee, its typically a sturdier species with low acidity levels and high bitterness.
+The use of Robusta bean is typically used for instant coffee, it is a sturdier species with low acidity levels and high bitterness.

 The use of the Moka pot is also significant as it pushes the coffee through the grounds with the use of steam.
 The espuma is created with a few teaspoons of sugar and a small amount of the first brewed coffee.